Kristina Knott bounces back in 100m as SEA Games draws near

 The Olympic Qualifier for the Women’s 100 Meters is 11.15.
 11.28 ranks Knott 54 out of 56 during the selection period for the Olympics.
 Lists will be updated here.

 To address a lot of questions, we are getting on the Pinoyathletics Facebook Page.
 Regarding how Kristina Knott is eligible to represent the Philippines.

 Kristina Knott is not a pure Black American.
 Kristina Knott’s parents?
 She has a black American father and a Filipino mother.
 Her Filipino Mother, Rizalina Lamb, is from Imus, Cavite.
 So she is entitled to run for the Philippines because her mother is a Filipino.
-And she has made the requirement of securing a Filipino Passport with no technicalities; it was a pretty smooth process.
+And she has made the requirement of securing Filipino Passport with no technicalities; it was a pretty smooth process.

-Interestingly Kristina Knott was not born in the United States but the British Virgin Islands in the Caribbean.
+Interestingly Kristina Knott was not born in the United States but in the British Virgin Islands in the Caribbean.

 Sha’carri Richardson storms to a 10.72 World Lead, Knott barges into 100 Finals at Miramar

 Sha’Carri Richardson (USA) blazed to the fastest time in the World with 10.72 at the Miramar Invitational in Florida.
 Meanwhile, Filipino athlete Kristina Marie Knott barged into the final with 11.35 in the heats and then 11.35 again.
 Improving on her season’s best from last week and SEA Lead of 11.36.

 Kristina Knott Philippines & SEA Records in the 60m, 100m, and 200m.
 The Olympic qualifying standards are 11.15 and 22.80 for the Tokyo Olympics.
 With plenty of time as the cut-offs will be June 29.